shaileshhemdev/hemdev-705.603Spring24/sentiment-analysis/SystemsPlan.md

         <b>Dataset:</b>This component will provide relevant portions of the training, validation and test datasets that can be leveraged by other modules
     </li>
     <li>
-        <b>Training:</b>This component will train the model and perform analysis such as cross validation or multi fold analysis to ensure that will enable choosing the best hyperparameters for the model and ensure that the model is robust across all the combinations of the data
+        <b>Training:</b>This component will train the model and perform analysis such as cross validation or multi fold analysis to ensure that will enable choosing the best hyperparameters for the model and ensure that the model is robust across all the combinations of the data. <b>Note:</b> At the moment we are using a pre trained model and not training it on our dataset largely due to them needing a lot of time and resources
     </li>
     <li>
-        <b>Testing:</b>This component will enable testing the trained models both on previously seen data such as a subset from the original dataset but also from never seen before data.
+        <b>Testing:</b>This component will enable testing the trained models both on previously seen data such as a subset from the original dataset but also from never seen before data. <b>Note:</b> Given the size of the overall data 1M we have applied a strategy of taking 200 random records from the split data and computing metrics for it to see if they are meeting our requirements.
+There is a file saved for an attempt made on 1M records and it was able to run through 70000 records over a few hours
     </li>
     <li>
         <b>Metrics:</b>This component will provide the needed metrics on the model for the dataset provided persisting it for traceability